• Disease Overview

 Diagnosis

-Fine needle aspiration biopsy is used in some cases to confirm the diagnosis of an ocular tumor as well as to try and determine the underlying genetic abnormalities associated with the tumor, which can help doctors predict the risk of the cancer spreading (metastasizing) and help identify high risk patients.
+• Fine needle aspiration biopsy: A procedure used in to confirm the diagnosis of an ocular tumor as well as to try and determine the genetic abnormalities of the tumor, which can help doctors predict the risk of the cancer spreading (metastasizing) and help identify high risk patients.
 This test involves passing a thin, hollow needle through into the eye tumor through a delicate surgical procedure.
-The specimen can then be analyzed for with a variety of tests to determine the exact type of cancer cells and specific genetic testing.

 • < Previous section